 Networking coffee break

-In these interactive, country-specific roundtable discussions, each group will be joined by an investment expert to discuss the unique set of challenges and project pipelines each region has to offer.
-Designed to promote networking and discussion, the experts will share their experiences in sourcing, executing, and managing deals in their geography, and take a deep dive into what opportunities are on the horizon.
+In these country-specific roundtables, an investment expert will moderate each session and discuss the unique set of risks, challenges, and project pipelines each region has to offer.
+Designed to promote networking and discussion, experts will share their experiences in sourcing and executing deals in their geographies, as well as the top sectors on the horizon for each country.